Epitech-Lyon/epitech-lyon.github.io/_posts/2018-01-12-options-for-creating-new-site-with-jekyll.md

 layout: post
 title:  "Options for creating a new site with Jekyll"
 author: john
-categories: [ workshop, tutorial ]
+categories: [ workshop, hubproject ]
 image: assets/images/13.jpg
 ---